avenzi/osprey/zitzelberger_notebook.md

 ​	The next step is to transmit this data to the browser to be played.
 First, I need the browser to have access to the database column with the audio data, then I will need a way to play it simultaneously with the video.
 I did this by having the video_stream socketIO handler read the audio data from the database and sent it along with the video data.

+​	There's also another problem that's come up with SoundFile - when manually terminating the pi-side program, the underlying C-extension throws an error about trying to read from a closed file, even though I explicitly close the file when it is terminated.
+The problem with this is that no amount of try-excepts will solve it.
+I have yet to find a solution.

 ##### Sept 2nd, 2021:

 ​	I haven't actually tested the Pi stream on my new Wifi network before, so I did that this morning.
 Worked perfectly!
 This is a great sign since I have previously only ever been able test on my wifi network in Ohio, so now I know I didn't just make everything work only for that network.
 I don't know how I could have done that in the first place, but there is a lot I don't understand so who knows.